 At the end of 2015, soon after finishing breastfeeding Caleb, I found a lump.
 I didn’t think much of it at the time as I thought it had something to do with weaning, but just after Christmas my husband convinced me to go get it checked.
 On the 14th of January 2016, a day that will be forever seared into my memory, the results came back from the tests saying that it was cancer.
 I was 26 years old at the time.

 This blog is about overcoming the hardest of circumstances.
 It is about learning to not be controlled by your circumstances but learning to rise above them.
-To live in the knowledge that there is always hope.
-It’s about learning that being thankful and staying thankful is the key to overcoming hardship to live life well, wild and free.
+To live in the knowledge that the impossible can happen and that there is always hope.
+It’s about coming to terms with a different kind of perfect than the life you may have expected.
+And it’s about learning that being thankful and staying thankful is the key to rising above hard circumstances to live life well, wild and free.

 I also have wanted to write a blog for years to share my thoughts and opinions on issues that often go unreported or are slanted in the media, to give a second voice and perspective on conflicts and areas of social justice that I am passionate about.
 A big part of this is the Middle East conflict, one that I have a unique, very different perspective on than what is reported in the mainstream media outlets.